Top attractions for kids

 At Darling Harbour, kids of all ages can board a fleet of historic craft in the Australian National Maritime Museum, or marvel at the technical and scientific wizardry of the Powerhouse Museum.
 Madame Tussauds is lots of fun for the whole family – all the stars are here in waxed perfection.

 Meet a gentle dugong at the SEA LIFE Sydney Aquarium, right on Sydney Harbour at King Street Wharf.
 Interact with animals at Taronga Zoo or see the great fish of the sea at Manly SEA LIFE Sanctuary, a short ferry ride from the city.

 Keep the kids active at Sydney Olympic Park, where they can learn a new skill at the Archery Centre, discover trapeze through Circus Arts, or splash around in the heated indoor Aquatic Centre.
 Hire bikes and explore 35 km of off-road cycle paths around Bicentennial Park, along the Parramatta River.
-Ride a bike or pony through nearby Centennial Park.
+Ride a bike or pony through nearby Centennial Parklands.
 Alternately, hop on a harbour ferry for a laid-back tour of the waterfront.

 Sydney’s family-friendly beaches are an attraction all year round.
 Rug up and let the kids play on the sand or in one of the city’s many beachside playgrounds, while you sip a coffee or nibble on fish and chips.